KirillOsintsev/Fe-Cr-Ni-SRO-End-Quenching/README.md

 If you use the data, models, or scripts provided in this repository, please cite our manuscript:

-> Osintsev, K., Zhu, Y., Raghuraman, V., & Chen, X.-Z. (2024). *Solid-state thermal gradients control chemical short-range order evolution in complex concentrated alloys*.
-Nature Communications (Under Review).
+> Osintsev, K., Zhu, Y., Raghuraman, V., & Chen, X.-Z. (2026). *Solid-state thermal gradients control chemical short-range order evolution in complex concentrated alloys*.
+(Under Review).

 ---